Lancelot Allgood: Biography

 The fact of the 1745 Rebellion, the relationship between Tories and Jacobites, and Allgood's supposed Jacobite sympathies all were of the moment in the election.
 However Henry Carr, a Whig elector, commented in a letter that "considering Mr. Allgood’s good character and his zealous behaviour in the late rebellion, I cannot bring myself to vote against him."
 (Carr also drew adverse implications from the absence from Northumberland of Lord Ossulston's father, the then Lord Lieutenant of Northumberland, during the rising, and analysed the state of the Tory & Jacobite alliance.)
 (Note: Henry Carr wrote: "I should certainly vote for Lord O. if he had been opposed by any person reasonably suspected of Jacobitism, but considering Mr. Algood's good character and his zealous behaviour in the late Rebellion, I cannot bring myself to vote against him in favour of the son of a man who, though Lord Lieutenant of the County, deserted it so shamefully in the time of danger and who seems to have nothing said in his favour but that he is a Whig set up by the Whig party, who I wish had made a choice of a man of more merit, as I think we shall look a little too sour and shew ourselves irreconcilable to the bare name of a Tory if we can't be so far soften'd and reconciled by Mr. Algood's behaviour as to look upon him almost as one of ourselves but must to a man oppose him.
 And if that should be the case I fear the consequences of it would be a reuniting of the Jacobites and the Tories whom the latter at the time of the Rebellion separated themselves from, and which separation, I hoped, would continue and bring the moderate part of them over to us, if we show a reasonable moderation on our side and a readiness to receive them.")

 In 1749 Allgood inherited, through his wife Jane, an estate at Seghill, Northumberland, previously the property of a relative, George Allgood.
-In 1751 Allgood was given the freedon of the town and borough of Alnwick.
+In 1751 Allgood was given the freedom of the town and borough of Alnwick.

 At the next election, in 1754, Allgood announced his willingness to submit his claims once more to the freeholders.
 His party, however, made no favourable sign, and Lord Ossulston having succeeded to the earldom, Sir Henry Grey, of Howick, and the old member, Sir William Middleton, were returned without opposition.

-Upon the accession of George III in 1760, Mr. Allgood received the honour of knighthood.
-In 1777 Allgood inherited from his great-aunt land at Netherwitton, including Colt Park, East Ritton, Birkheads and Coldrife.
+Upon the accession of George III in 1760, Allgood received the honour of knighthood.
+In 1777 he inherited from his great-aunt land at Netherwitton, including Colt Park, East Ritton, Birkheads and Coldrife.